 For more information, see the Lucia Christmas Market at KulturBrauerei page.

-For more information, see the Spandau Christmas Market page and more details on the 2021 Spandau Citadel Christmas Market.
+For more information, see the Spandau Christmas Market page.

 Why: To take a break from the big city.
 Visit the Potsdam UNESCO sites of Sanssouci Palace and gardens during the day and enjoy eierpunsch (spiced egg punch) at the Christmas market at night.
 The market takes over the streets of the old town for blocks on end and features some of the most elaborate and largest displays we’ve seen.
 There’s also an ice skating rink and other fun stuff for kids…or adults.

-There is also a Polish Christmas Market nearby at the Carriage Stable Courtyard at the Neuen Markt (New Market) from 25 November – 1 December 2019 to get your fill of Polish pierogis, handicrafts and other specialties.
+There is also a Polish Christmas Market nearby at the Kutschstallhof from 2-4 December to get your fill of Polish pierogis, handicrafts and other specialties.

 For more information, see the Potsdam Christmas Market page.